Wide Awake!: Critical reception

 Wide Awake! received critical acclaim upon its release.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream publications, the album received an average score of 82, based on 28 reviews, indicating "universal acclaim".
 In a five-star review, Emma Swan of DIY called the album, "a gut-punch of an immediate classic".
 Writing for Exclaim! magazine, Vish Kanna said that Wide Awake! "is a letter-perfect musical contemplation of modern times, where social uprisings are actually affecting positive change.
 It's urgent and potent music that's thought-provoking and danceable, and whose rage is measured by a pointed optimism."
 Roy Trakin, in a rave review for Variety, praised the album for its social conscience in its day and age, stating it "may be the most woke punk-rock record since the heyday of the Clash."
 Will Hermes in Rolling Stone named Violence as a standout track and described it as "an epic rant about normalized barbarity".
+In Pitchfork, Mike Powell wrote that at the "heart of the album" is "a tension between the individual and the group, between the angst of freedom and the lull of dependence".

 In a more mixed review, Chris Nelson of Mojo wrote that "unsurprisingly, it flies the Wire and Minutemen flags high.
 More surprising are the occasional nods to funk and '60s bubblegum."

-Wide Awake! was named 'album of the year' in an end-of-year list by Australian radio station Double J and the second-best album of 2018 by Paste.
+Wide Awake! was named 'album of the year' in an end-of-year list by Australian radio station Double J, and the second-best album of 2018 by Paste.
+It was named 51st best album of the 2010s by NME.